How to Start an LLC in West Virginia

 - Scrap metal dealers.
 If your LLC is a scrap metal dealer, you’ll need to attach the Scrap Metal Dealer Registration Form.

-- Other provisions.
+- Other provisions (optional).
 You can attach extra information about your LLC or skip.

-- Pages attached.
+- Pages attached (optional).
 If you’re attaching additional pages, include the total number here.

-- Effective date.
-You can delay the start of your LLC for up to 90 days or skip.
+- Effective date (optional).
+You can delay the start of your LLC for up to 90 days or skip this field.

 - Veteran-owned organizations.
-Your filing fee may be waved if you qualify under WV Code §59-1-2a.
+Your filing fee could get waived if you qualify under WV Code §59-1-2a.
 You’ll need to attach a copy of your Veteran Affairs Form DD214.

 - Contact person.
-If there’s a problem with your filing, the West Virginia Secretary of State will reach out to this person.
+If there’s a problem with your filing, the West Virginia Secretary of State will reach out to the person listed here.

 Charleston Office